danielcbit/apcctrl/doc/manual/manual.rst

 Status logging consists of logging all available information known about your UPS as a series of ASCII records.
-This information is also made available by the apcupsd network information server.
+This information is also made available by the apcctrl network information server.

-For more details on STATUS logging, see the `apcupsd Status Logging`_ section for details.
+For more details on STATUS logging, see the `apcctrl Status Logging`_ section for details.

 EVENTS Logging